autistic-symposium/blockchain-science-py/cointegration-bots/README.md

 <br>

-> 💡If you are starting a new run (i.e., an entirely new timeframe and setup), clean up the result directory with `make clean`.
+> 💡 *If you are starting a new run (i.e., an entirely new timeframe and setup), clean up the result directory with `make clean`.*

 <br>